sheehyjohn/media-2105-obsidian/2110/audiobooks.md

 He got into these alcamy books
 Dad dismissed him rather than valuing the person who Which only lead him onto more

+Excellent student after initially dismissing and definitely made it to postgraduate status

+So it's the science fiction elements of mixing this alchemy of pre-science with this modern and professional science training....excellently grounds it within

+The monster was supposed to be beautiful